django-getpaid/django-getpaid/docs/durable-storage.md

 administrators, raw SQL, private ORM bypasses, or schema migrations.
 Restrict such access operationally.
 There is no public evidence deletion/archive API.

+### Legacy-use guard and cutover limits

+`AbstractPayment.save`/`save_base` (and inherited async saves), legacy repository reads used for dispatch (`get_by_id`/`list_by_order` and sync twins), processor resolution in the flow adapter, and paywall callback handling now check persisted durable ownership.
+Callbacks check **before verification/dispatch**, even when an explicit `processor=` bypasses resolution.
+The lookup uses the model's DB alias (or the explicit save alias), not a cached related object or stale backend field.
+It refuses all durable roots with `DurableStorageReadOnlyError`; it imports no upcoming core API.
+Brand-new payment creation, historical migration models, the configured swappable payment and ordinary non-durable payments remain usable.

+This is an ordinary entrypoint guard, **not an atomic check-before-network protocol**.
+Quiesce and drain old writers **before** cutover; no guard can undo I/O already dispatched or prevent a caller deliberately bypassing these entrypoints.
+Normal root queryset/metadata updates are not authoritative durable writes and are not prevented.
+Raw SQL, private ORM, arbitrary custom managers/overrides, database administrators and schema migrations are outside these guarantees.
+Legacy views, callback routing and parser inputs still need explicit durable integration.

 ### Encoding and retention

 Codec version 1 is tagged JSON, with an explicit allowlist of record types and